 If you’ve provided an email address to us, then you will get extra information which we don’t always send in the post.
 If we have an email address for you, then we will rely on it from time to time, so please always make sure we have an up to date address for you, preferably a personal one which reaches you directly rather than a generic one for the store or practice.

-If your initial enrolment with AMTRA was for anything other than an R-SQP (i.e. an all-species SQP), you may subsequently decide to add one or more of the other species modules to your qualification.
+If your initial enrolment with AMTRA was for anything other than a RAMA in the “R” category (i.e. an all-species RAMA), you may subsequently decide to add one or more of the other species modules to your qualification.
 (Note that this is more expensive than enrolling for all the modules at the start.)

 Like the initial enrolment, this is essentially a two-stage administrative process: